Nursery Admission Statement

 Abel Smith Nursery is an integral part of Abel Smith School, which is rated as ‘outstanding’ by Ofsted.

-Children are expected to attend five morning sessions to ensure continuity in their learning, and access to the whole curriculum.
+Children are expected to attend five sessions a week to ensure continuity in their learning, and access to the whole curriculum.
 A session lasts for three hours, and 15 hours per week (5 sessions) are funded by the government.
-Our nursery has two intakes, September and January, but we admit summer born nursery children into nursery in September if it is considered to be in the best interests of the child.
+If you are only requesting a 15 hour place you can indicate your preference to a morning or afternoon session on your application form.
+The school will endeavour to meet your preference however, there will be some occasions where this might not be possible.

 30 Hours provision at Abel Smith

-As well as morning nursery, we are also operating a lunch club and afternoon nursery session each day.
 These sessions are available to all nursery children, whether funded (via 30 hours entitlement) or for a fee.
 Each term you can choose how many sessions your child will attend.
-We do not offer partial sessions (e.g. leaving at 2:30pm) and you cannot change booked sessions until the following term.
-For lunch club you will need to provide a healthy packed lunch for your child.
-See below for more information about entitlement to 30 hours.
+We do not offer partial sessions (e.g. leaving at 2:30 pm) and you cannot change booked sessions until the following term.

 Session Times and Prices